 HOW DOES IT WORK?

 The Linked Deposit Program “links” the State’s short-term surplus fund deposits to the commercial loans that financial institutions make to certified Veteran and Servicemember owned business enterprises.
 The State Treasurer is authorized to use up to $15 million of these funds to purchase certificates of deposit in an amount equivalent to the amount financial institutions loan to certified Veteran and Servicemember owned business enterprises.
-Up to two percent of the interest that is earned on these certificates of deposit is used to reduce the interest rate that would otherwise be charged to a certified business for its financing.
+Two percent of the interest that is earned on these certificates of deposit is used to reduce the interest rate that would otherwise be charged to a certified business for its financing.